-Enter your keyword, choose location, language, and device.
+To get started, enter your keyword, choose location, language, and device.
 The system will show you Google’s search results page with paid ads.

 However, this tool may be helpful only for some tasks, for example, finding your competitor domains.
-But it’s not powerful if you need to discover competitors’ keywords.
+But it’s not powerful if you need to discover competitors’ PPC keywords.
 Ad Preview doesn’t provide you with new keyword ideas; you enter only keywords you already know.
 And the most frustrating thing is that you need to do tons of work manually: you should iterate and search for different locations, devices, and languages.

 Step #1: Find your competitors

-Enter your website URL, and the system will suggest your potential competitors.
+If you don’t know who your competitors are, enter your website URL, and the system will suggest your potential competitors.
 You can choose competitors’ suggestions or enter any other domain.
 Choose a country and click Run Analysis.

-Step #2: Discover new keywords
+Step #2: Discover PPC keywords

 For new keywords, scroll to the bottom of the page.
 From here, you can discover paid keywords overlaps and a Traffic-keywords map with a comparison chart of you and your competitors based on the domain’s paid traffic and the number of paid keywords.

-In the table below, you can see all the keywords used by you and your competitors.
+In the table below, you can see all the PPC keywords used by you and your competitors.
 You can also choose only missing or shared keywords.
 For every keyword, you can see average monthly searches and CPC.

 To choose relevant keywords, use the filter option.
 For example, you can exclude all keywords containing your or your competitors’ brand names.
 To do this, click Add a new filter, select Keyword contains, and enter brand names.